 Awareness involves remaining focused on what is currently happening around you.
 If you are walking to your car and looking down at your cell phone you are aware of your phone and the virtual world it represents, but you are likely not aware of what is happening nearby in the physical world.
-This could result in a stolen phone, in an assault, or in something much worse.
+This could result in a stolen phone, an assault, or something much worse.
 As a rule, you should not be out in the public without being fully aware of your surroundings and the movements of those nearby.

 We are not suggesting you should be paranoid and assume everyone nearby is planning to assault you.
 Very few would be making such plans.
 But someday, someone may.
 You should notice them before they make their attempt.
 This is increasingly more important when you are operating in unfamiliar surroundings or in places where you suddenly feel uncomfortable.
 Below are some general things to consider when you are away from home or the office or generally operating in locations that might be considered “out in public”.